 2. An Anti-Fungal Shampoo That Banishes Bacteria From Pores

-4. An Anti-Fungal Sulfur & Salicylic Acid Soap Bar
+4. An Antifungal Sulfur & Salicylic Acid Bar Soap

 It might take some getting used to at first, but this salicylic acid and sulfur bar soap contains two of Dr. Guanche's recommended ingredients for a shampoo that's great for acne-prone skin: salicylic acid and sulfur.
 This bar soap can heal acne, itch, and dry skin anywhere — on your body, face, and scalp.
-Expect a slightly stinky experience (that's the 10% sulfur working alongside the 3% salicylic acid), but reviewers say it's worth it: It will clear up your scalp and can do wonders for facial acne, to boot.
+Expect a slightly stinky experience (that's the 10% sulfur working alongside the 3% salicylic acid), but reviewers say it's worth it: It will clear up your scalp and can do wonders for facial acne, too.

 5. An Apple Cider Vinegar-Based Shampoo & Conditioner Set